shoganaich/azure-osticket/README.md

 # Microsoft Azure osTicket Setup

-This guide is a detailed resource in setting up osTicket on Microsoft Azure Virtual Machines.
+This guide is a detailed guide in setting up osTicket on Microsoft Azure Virtual Machines.
 It's meant to help IT workers, system managers, and anyone looking to set up a strong ticketing system in the cloud.
 With this guide, I want to share useful tips and recommended methods to make setting up osTicket on Azure easy and effective.

 Unfortunately, the documentation isn't available here.